Kapelianovych/moru/packages/moru/README.md

 ### Class

-Alongside the _strings_ and _function_ that attribute accepts an array of strings or objects.
+Alongside the _string_ and _function_ that attribute accepts an array of strings or objects.
 If you provide an object inside the array, then all keys with _truthy_ values will be added to the attribute.
 A function is allowed as a value also.

 ```JSX
 const [isFullWidth, setFullWidth] = useState(false);